HERBAL HISTORY: ROOTS OF WESTERN HERBALISM

 Another early herbal tradition that we have written record of is Ayurveda, a system of medicine from India and surrounding areas.
 The oral tradition of Ayurveda is at least 5,000 years old (Mukherjee et al., 2016), and several important ayurvedic texts were written down starting at around 400 BCE.
 The Charaka Samhita, one of these ancient texts, mentions over 300 herbs (Reddy et al., 2007), many of which are still used in contemporary ayurvedic practice.
 Some, like ashwagandha, shatavari, bacopa, turmeric, and tulsi, have become common in Western herbal practice as well.

 Legendary Chinese emperor Chi’en Nung is credited with writing the foundational materia medica of classical Chinese medicine, Pen Ts’ao Ching, which lists over 365 herbs.
-By some counts it is believed to record some traditional practices that may date back to as early as about 2700 BCE, almost 5,000 years ago, but it was probably written around 200 CE, collecting information up to that time (Dharmananda, 2004).
+By some counts it is believed to record some traditional practices that may date back to as early as about 2700 BCE, almost 5,000 years ago, which were passed down through the oral tradition.
+The earliest version of the text we know today as the Pen Ts’ao Ching was compiled by Tao Hongjing and published around 500 CE (Dharmananda, 2004).
 Many herbs included in the Pen Ts’ao Ching are widely used in the practice of Chinese medicine today, and quite a few have made their way into the materia medica of Western herbalists, as well.
 Just a few of the well known and much loved herbs mentioned in this book include astragalus, licorice, reishi, ginger, schisandra, and dong quai.

 Roots of the Western Herbal Tradition